 - Neighbourhood countries: Israel, Moldova, others?

-In addition, some third countries can participate – the following provides more information about these:
+In addition, some third countries (including the UK) can participate – the following provides more information about these:

 - Small projects – up to €4m; Large projects – up to €8m